Japanese National Holidays in 2023

 But it was created to commemorate the return of the Emperor Meiji to the Port of Yokohama safely after a sea voyage across Tohoku and Hokkaido.
 It was in 1995 when the government changed the name and the propose of this day.

 Since 2016 Mountain Day or Yama no Hi (山の日) is celebrated since 2016, being the most recent national holiday in Japan.
 In May 2014, it was announced that Mountain Day will be celebrated as a public holiday every August 11th.
-However, as with other national holidays, in 2020 the date has been changed and will be on August 10th.

 As we have explained, it’s a very recent holiday, but they’re trying to encourage people to use this day to go on an excursion to a nearby mountain, such as Mount Takao near Tokyo.
 Also, some mountains are starting to hold special events for this day.